Toys are instruments of learning, sparking creativity and curiosity. They have been around for as long as the human race!

 During the first year, your baby will grow at an exception pace.
 From barely able to hold its neck, your baby will be sitting by almost 6 months and walking by its first birthday.

-- Toys your baby can look at make a wonderful choice during the first few months of life.
-Like cot mobiles, play gyms, soft hanging books, unbreakable mirrors etc.
+- Toys your baby can look at, like cot mobiles, play gyms, soft hanging books, or unbreakable mirrors, make a wonderful choice during the first few months of life.

 - Once your baby is little over 2 months, add toys that they can hold, grasp or shake to make sound.
 These include soft toys, textured balls, rattles, squeeze toys, sensory balls.

-- It is when your baby is able to sit, you should introduce toys which encourage pretend play like dolls, animal figurines, vehicles, puppets and the likes.
+- It is when your baby is able to sit, you should introduce toys that encourage pretend play like dolls, animal figurines, vehicles, puppets and the likes.

 One year olds are extremely curious and forever on the move.
-This is the time when you introduce toys that channelize their boundless energy and those that help them learn and discover the world around them.
-Here is good mix of both:
+This is the time when you should introduce toys that channelize your kids’ boundless energy and those that help them learn and discover the world around them.
+Here is a good mix of both:

 - Sensorial: Sensory toys like water tables, play dough, non-toxic paints, chunky big rubber stamps are ideal for this age.